gauravaror/OrganizeDownload/Demo.md

 ### 1A Inital setup will open for getting permission to folders and let you explore rules.

-As soon as you application does somebackground work.
+As soon as you application completes initial background work of discovering your local disk filesystem.
 It will open an inital setup menu if required.
-Please give permission to Download folder an and other folder you want to move downloaded files.
+Please give permission to Download folder and other folder you want to move downloaded files.

+* Permission for Download folders are required, as files are initally downloaded to download folder and then moved to actual location.
+* Permission for other folders are required where you would want to move your file.

 Try setting the sample filters and explore filters.